 The NZ Diploma in Web Development and Design (Level 5) teaches students how to develop great websites in just one year.
-This programme is designed for those wishing to start their own web design business, wanting to work within an established organisation or up-skill their own level of understanding of web design.
-The programme takes you from determining client needs to choosing a CMS, utilising databases, designing the user experience and configuring a website.
+This information technology course is designed for those wishing to start their own web design business, wanting to work within an established organisation or up-skill their own level of understanding of web design.
+The web development course takes you from determining client needs to choosing a CMS, utilising databases, designing the user experience and configuring a website.

-If you are wanting flexible study, this programme only requires 2-days a week in class, with the additional option of one-on-one tutorials available when needed.
+If you are wanting flexible study, this website design and website development only requires 2-days a week in class, with the additional option of one-on-one tutorials available when needed.
 This allows you to do self-directed study and part-time work.
 Small class sizes allow our tutors to be hands-on with their students learning.

 From here, graduates can move onto the final year of our NZ Diploma in Software (Level 6), or exit with a NZ Diploma in Web Development and Design (Level 5).
 No University Entrance is required to enter this programme.

 Fees listed are indicative only and may vary with course selection.
 Exact fees can be confirmed when you

 * International learners are required to pay additional costs to attend one of our courses or programmes.
 These additional costs include medical and travel insurance cover.